jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-20-whatever-is-true-what-these-words-really-say.md

 He takes the vocabulary of virtue and redirects it toward Christ, anchoring these ideals not in empire but in the Kingdom of God.

 It’s as if Paul is saying:
-“If it reflects the goodness of God—let your mind dwell there.”
+“If it reflects the goodness of God, let your mind dwell there.”

 This list carries a quiet challenge:
 Who gets to define what is honorable, lovely, or excellent?